Public Universities: What's in a Name?

 Getting past the assumptions

 Perhaps you think that a public college or university just isn’t going to give you the rigorous academics you’re looking for.
 Before you brush off a college because you think it isn’t challenging enough, take a second to look at the stats.
 Yes, look at the average SAT and ACT scores and the average GPA or class rank of the school’s incoming freshman class, but also take a look to see if the school has an honors program and what the average test scores and GPAs are for the program.
 Honors programs at public schools are amazing resources that can offer students smaller classes, extra research opportunities, and a host of other perks.
 If you don’t like public schools because you think their admission policies are all about the numbers, consider applying for the honors program.
-Honors programs usually look beyond test scores and GPA and focus more on a student’s recommendation letters and essay to determine who is eligible for membership.
+Honors programs usually look beyond test scores and GPA and focus more on a student’s recommendation letters and essays to determine who is eligible for membership.
 It’s important to remember that every school is different, so be sure to ask if an invitation to join the honors program is automatically considered or if a student must submit an additional application.

 Getting your money’s worth

 Money.
-(Or “cost of attendance,” but “money” is much more attention-grabbing term, isn’t it?)
+(Or “cost of attendance,” but “money” is a much more attention-grabbing term, isn’t it?)
 No matter how you look at it, college is expensive.
 Yet, it’s also an investment, and the goal is to get your education to pay you back in the long run.
 “Return on investment” is a popular buzz phrase in college admission, but what exactly does that mean?
-SmartMoney took a look at public schools, non-Ivy private schools, and Ivy League schools to see which students are getting the greatest payback in terms of money spent in tuition versus annual salary.
+SmartMoney took a look at public schools, non-Ivy private schools, and Ivy League schools to see which students are getting the greatest payback in terms of money spent on tuition versus annual salary.
 Guess who won?
 Public schools!
 SmartMoney looked at 50 schools to see how their graduates are faring when it comes to their educational investment.
 The top 17 schools are all public.
-SmartMoney even used the cost for out-of-state students when considering the public schools to conduct this research, showing public schools are good investments for both in- and out-of-state students.
+SmartMoney even used the cost for out-of-state students when considering public schools to conduct this research, showing that public schools are good investments for both in- and out-of-state students.
 No matter how you slice it, college isn’t cheap, so think about what you want to get out of your education, and if it’s preparation for a job that, proportional to your tuition, pays well, you’ll probably want to seriously consider a public school.

 Looking into the future